nanoframework/nanoFramework.IoT.TestStream/README.md

 ## Download and unzip the artifact

 Go to the [Releases](https://github.com/nanoframework/nanoFramework.IoT.TestStream/releases) page and download the latest `TestStream.Runner.zip`.
-Unzip the file on your Windows machine, it will contain the executable and a folder `agent` which contains the needed scripts and configuration files.
+Unzip the compressed file on your Windows machine, which contains the executable needed scripts and configuration files, and a folder `agent`.

 ## Native Windows Agent